Wilma Z. Davis

 Wilma Zimmerman Davis (31 March 1912 – 10 December 2001) was an early American codebreaker during World War II.
 She was a leading national cryptanalyst before and during World War II and the Vietnam War.
 She graduated with a degree in Mathematics from Bethany College and successfully completed navy correspondence course in cryptology.
 She began her career as a leading cryptanalyst which spanned over 30 years in the United States Army Signal Intelligence Service (SIS), a predecessor of the National Security Agency (NSA) in the 1930s.
 She was hired by William Friedman, who was a US cryptographer in the Army and led the research division of the Army’s Signal Intelligence in the 1930s.
 Wilma Davis worked as a cryptanalyst on the Italian, Japanese, Chinese, Vietnamese, and Russian problems.
-She also worked on the VENONA project.
+She also worked on the Venona project.

 Early life and education

 She grew up in a steel town called Beech Bottom, West Virginia which had about 400 people, a church, a pool room, a drug store, and a company store.
 She had three siblings and her father worked for a steel company.
 She went to high school in Wellsburg, West Virginia and graduated in 1928.
 Wilma attended a small college - Bethany College which had about three hundred and fifty students at the time.
 She graduated with a degree in Mathematics in 1932.
-She was actively involved in college, so much so that she sometimes couldn’t make it home for Christmas.
-Her father gave her only a thousand dollars as she left college because that’s all he could afford to give her.
-Her mother passed away a few months before she graduated from college.
+She was actively involved in college, so much so that she sometimes could not make it home for Christmas.
+Her father gave her only a thousand dollars as she left college because that was all he could afford to give her.
+Her mother died a few months before she graduated from college.